StewBC/machines/import/a2m/README.md

 ## Starting the emulator
 All you need to start is the apple2 executable.
 An optional configuration file, apple2.ini, can be used to specify settings such as which slots contain a SmartPort interface and which disks are mounted as devices 0 & 1 on the interface.
 A boot parameter can also be set to boot the disk0 image.
 Here's an example .ini file:
 ```
+[Display]
+scale = 1.0                   ; Uniformly scale Application Window

+[Video]
+slot = 3
+device = Franklin Ace Display ; 80 Column Videx like card

+[SmartPort]
-; Use this file to configure the slots on the Apple ][+
+; configure the slots on the Apple ][
-[display]
-scale = 1.5                 ; Uniformly scale the whole application window

-[smartport]
-slot = 7                    ; Assigns a slot to a SmartPort
+slot = 7                      ; This says a slot contains a smartport
-disk0 = ./disks/master.po   ; Path to a disk for device0 (called disk0 in here)
+disk0 = ./disks/NewDisk.po    ; Path to a disk in the device (called disk in here)
 disk1 = ./disks/Total Replay v5.2.hdv
-boot = yes                  ; Any non-zero value will boot disk0
+boot = 0                      ; any value other than 0 will cause a boot of disk0
 ```
 Multiple slots can be assigned a SmartPort.
 If boot is enabled for multiple slots, the last enabled slot will be booted.
 Note: Pathnames are not enclosed in quotation marks.

+The Franklin Ace Display can be put in any slot 1..7.
+When software, such as Davex, uses the card, the display must be manually switched to that card uing F12 (or F12 + Shift).
+ProDOS Basic only partially works with the card.
+PR#0 will not deactivate the card fully, but booting ProDOS will properly deactivate the card.

+Note: No error checking is done around putting any 2 cards in one slot.
+The last one listed will be the active card.

 The emulator can also load symbol files.
 It will look in a folder called symbols for the following files:
 ```